Digz0/repo-to-text-converter/README.md

-# Repository to Text Converter
+# MyRepoToText

-This Python script clones a GitHub repository, extracts content from specific file types, processes that content, and saves it to a text file.
+This Python script clones a GitHub repository and extracts the content of text files into a single output file.

 ## Usage

-1. Install required packages: pip install gitpython chardet
-2. Run the script: python converter.py
-3. The script will clone the specified repository and save the processed content to `temp_repo_content.txt`.
+Run the script from the command line, providing the GitHub repository URL as an argument:

+py converter.py <repo_url>

+## Requirements

+- Python 3.x
+- GitPython
+- chardet

+To install the required packages, use pip with the provided requirements.txt file:

+py -m pip install -r requirements.txt

+## Features

+- Clones a specified GitHub repository
+- Identifies and processes text files within the repository
+- Combines content from all text files into a single output file
+- Handles various text encodings

+## Output

+The script generates a file named "temp_repo_content.txt" containing the extracted text content from the repository.

+## Contributing

+Contributions, issues, and feature requests are welcome.
+Feel free to check issues page if you want to contribute.

-## Customization
+## License

-To process a different repository, modify the `repo_url` variable in the script.
+This project is licensed under the MIT License - see the LICENSE file for details.